 Why is that?

-Both personally and professionally, the two-second productivity rule is remarkably helpful for those who procrastinate.
+Both personally and professionally, the two-minute productivity rule is remarkably helpful for those who procrastinate.
 Likewise, for those whose plates are filled to overflowing to such a degree that they’re routinely swimming in “overwhelm.”

 If you’re unfamiliar with the two-minute rule, it couldn’t be simpler: If it takes two minutes or less, do it.
 Do it now.